cometbft/qa-infra/README.md

-# Tendermint Test Networks
+# CometBFT Test Networks

-This repo contains [Ansible] and [Terraform] scripts for spinning up Tendermint test networks on Digital Ocean (DO).
+This repo contains [Ansible] and [Terraform] scripts for spinning up CometBFT test networks on Digital Ocean (DO).

 ## Requirements